COVID-19: Guidance and resources to manage work health and safety

 Face masks

-- the employer has identified, through a risk assessment, that the wearing of a face mask is necessary to ensure the health and safety of the worker and other people.
+Employers are responsible for providing a face mask to a worker, when the employer has identified, that wearing a face mask is necessary to ensure the health and safety of the worker and other people.

 Workers must, so far as they are reasonably able, comply with any reasonable instruction given by the employer to wear a face mask while at work, to allow the employer to comply with their work health and safety duties.

-An employer is not responsible for providing a face mask to a worker at any other time, including travelling between home and their usual place of work.
 If employers provide face masks to workers, they must also provide instruction on their safe and proper use.

 Different masks and respirators offer different levels of protection from inhaling the virus.
 Therefore, understanding the various types of masks and the level of protection they offer can help you choose the appropriate mask for your workplace.